chenhsuanlin/photometric-mesh-optim/README.md

 ### Prerequisites

 This code is developed with Python3 (`python3`).
-PyTorch 0.4.0 is required.
+PyTorch 1.0+ is required.
-(Note that 1.0.0 does not work due to the removal of the `cffi` dependency.)
+(If you wish to run using PyTorch 0.4, please switch to the `pytorch-0.4` branch.)

 First, create a Python virtual environment by running
 ```